 - Responding to Change over following a plan

 In a nutshell, Agile values the human over the process, and the product over the project.
-It encourages collaboration with the customer, frequent and early delivery and feedback, welcoming changes even late in the development, accepting mistakes (failing fast to learn fast), letting teams self-organize, etc. To learn more about Agile principles, refer to our previous post on the topic “What is Agile Software Development?” and the Agile Manifesto website.
+It encourages collaboration with the customer, frequent and early delivery and feedback, welcoming changes even late in the development, accepting mistakes (failing fast to learn fast), letting teams self-organize, etc. To learn more about Agile principles, refer to the Agile Manifesto website.
 In the sequel, we will highlight two main properties of the Agile way of development:

 - An iterative and incremental development.

 A Human-centric Mindset

 Agility aims to put the human (the customer and the developer) at the heart of the development, using common-sense management, and embracing values such as Trust, Flexibility, Transparency, Dialogue, etc. The following two human-centric aspects are very important in the Agile mindset:

 - The users/customers are much more than a contract; they should be put at the heart of the development so that we can respond better to their needs.
 Customer satisfaction is the ultimate goal of product/service development.

 - The people who are involved in the development should be taken care of as individuals and teams.
 They must be given the autonomy and trust environment they need.
 They are the best suited to take decisions concerning development issues.

 Iterative and Incremental Development

 The traditional way of product development often uses waterfall or V models, where the requirements are gathered at the beginning of the project, and the product is delivered at the end, after being designed, implemented, and tested by the development teams.
 On the other hand, the Agile way of development recommends delivering frequently (a sort of iterative very short V cycles), and getting feedback on each delivery.
 But how can we deliver frequently?
 And what do we deliver?